se7en-illa/se7en-illa/README.md

 #### **I am currently...**

-- 💻 A Full Stack Software Engineering Fellow at [Formation.dev](https://formation.dev), working with industry mentors to master data structure and algorithm concepts, in addition to technical interview prep, code contributions & reviews, and pair programming sessions.
 - 🌩️ A participant of the November 2023 Cohort for the [AWS CloudUp for Her](https://pages.awscloud.com/cloudup-for-her-cloud-practitioner.html) program, designed to get women in tech certified as an AWS Cloud Practicioner and an AWS Solutions Architect.
 - 🌴 A contributing junior developer for [Hack for LA](https://www.hackforla.org/), the Los Angeles brigade of Code for America, a network of civic-minded technologists who contribute their skills toward using the web as a platform for local government and community service.